ambientkit/ambientkit.github.io/docs/plugins/overview.md

 ## Plugin Loader

-To boot an Ambient web app, you will need to load plugins by populating the `ambient.PluginLoader` struct.
+To boot an Ambient app, you will need to load plugins by populating the `ambient.PluginLoader` struct.
 The minimum plugins required to boot are covered in [Components](/docs/docs/architecture/components).

 ## Considerations